 Therefore, it takes a total of twelve to eighteen months to register a trademark at the USPTO

-A. From Filing to Trademark Examining Attorney: Four to Six Months
+A. From Filing to Trademark Examining Attorney: Nine to Ten Months

 Once you file your TEAS Plus or TEAS Standard application or have an attorney file it for you, you can make some basic amendments to your application.
 Thankfully, a trademark application is not very expensive, and the vast majority of these amendments are free of charge.